He’s told you he’s HIV positive – what now?

 Avoid questions about his HIV journey unless he volunteers the information.
 These include how he acquired the virus or why he hasn’t told you before.
 Grief, shame and stigma can be challenging emotions for people living with HIV, and questions like this – however well-intentioned – might feel more like judgement, making it difficult to give him your support.

 Educate yourself.
 You’ll probably have a lot of questions about HIV now that it’s affecting someone you care about, but it’s important not to make him responsible for educating you or satisfying your curiosity.
 He may not have all the answers either.
-Fortunately for you, we’ve compiled a guide to understanding HIV basics in HIV 101: 2021 edition.
+Fortunately for you, we’ve compiled a guide to understanding HIV basics in HIV 101.
 As well as this, HIV organisations exist in every state and territory.
 Check out our partner network for details on how to contact your nearest one.
 And you can always hit us up online for friendly advice through Emen8’s Facebook page or contact form.